a faint blue rectangle

 About us

 The Embryo Project is an international group of researchers who pursue goals related to the sciences of developmental biology and reproductive biology.
-Those goals include: communicating science with inclusive and public audiences, training people to conduct digital and scholarly projects, and researching the history and philosophy of science in new ways.
+Those goals include: communicating science to diverse public audiences, training people to conduct digital and scholarly projects, and researching the history and philosophy of science in new ways.

 The Embryo Project (EP) exists primarily at Arizona State University in Tempe, Arizona.
 It is administered by the Center for Biology and Society in ASU's School of Life Sciences.
 The EP contributes to ASU's Charter by providing inclusive education, research of lasting public value, and responsibility for the cultural health of society.
 The primary product of the Embryo Project is the Embryo Project Encyclopedia.